HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Model

-As an example, you could go with a 24kw from an unreliable brand that offers little or no warranty.
-That could cost as little as £500 upfront but is most likely not to be a cost-effective solution long-term.
+As an example, you could go with a 24kW new boiler from an unreliable brand that offers little or no warranty.
+That could cost as little as £500 upfront, but is most likely not to be a cost-effective solution long-term.
 Boiler repairs aren’t cheap ☹.

-We always recommend buying boilers that have a minimum of 5-years warranty; there’s plenty of choice.
-Below are some examples of condensing boiler prices, from brands (and specific models) that we’d recommend.
+We always recommend buying boilers that have a minimum of 5-year parts and labour warranty; there’s plenty of choice.
+Below are some examples of condensing boiler prices, from boiler brands (and specific models) that we’d recommend.

-But first, let’s start with a few ranges we like and their warranties, rather than specific sizes and prices:
+But first, let’s start with what we think are the best condensing boilers, and their warranties, rather than specific boiler types, sizes and prices:

 - Ideal Logic Plus (7-years)